adamroyle/smtp-catcher/README.md

 ### Changelog

+**November 15, 2016**
-November 15, 2016 - Update instructions to for macOS Sierra
+Update instructions to for macOS Sierra.
+Fix bug with deleting older saved eml files.

 ## What is this?